 You can simply add your favorite Lyman dry media into the machine along with dirty cases.
 And turn it on.

 For getting better results and to remove the heavy fouling you can consider mixing in Lyman’s Turbo Case Cleaner solution into the tumbler.

 This Lyman Pro Tumbler can also be used as an individual polishing and drying step for cases that are already cleaned in a rotary wet tumbler or your sonic cleaner machine.

 3- Frankford Arsenal Quick-N-EZ – Best Brass Tumbler Starter Kit

-The Frankford Arsenal Rotary Tumbler is next in our list that offers you a quick, easy and economical way to clean your dirty brass for reloading purposes.
+The Frankford Arsenal Quick-N-EZ Vibratory Tumbler is next on our list that offers you a quick (as the name implies), easy and economical way to clean your dirty brass for reloading purposes.

 This Quick-N-EZ Frankford Arsenal Tumbler kit can be used with the Frankford Arsenal walnut and corn cob media to remove all the fouling, lube and oxidation from brass very fast.

-This best brass rotary tumbler comes with a huge capacity to hold up to 600 9mm or 350 .223 cases.
+This best brass vibrating tumbler comes with a huge capacity to hold up to 600 9mm or 350 .223 cases.